Top 12 Best Things To Do and See in Iceland

 International guests tend to visit the Westfjords less often than the South, Southwest, and North because the famous Ring Road goes right past it.
 But that doesn’t mean it’s not a fantastic place to see.
 It makes it an even more attractive destination if you want to be away from large crowds.

 West Iceland attractions have a rich history steeped in folklore, mysticism, and magic.
-The Westfjords is as beautiful as it is culturally fascinating.
+The Westfjords are as beautiful as they are culturally fascinating.
 From the towering bird cliffs of Hornstrandir to the tumbling Dynjandi waterfalls, the Westfjords have something for everybody.

 The Westfjords boasts the northernmost glacier in Iceland, Drangajokull glacier, the picturesque Arnarfjordur bay, the domineering Bolafjall mountain, and the puffin-rich island of Flatey.
 All of these and more make up the diverse and staggeringly beautiful landscapes of Northwest Iceland.

-Those looking to examine the region’s history and culture visit the Arctic Fox Center, the Museum of Witchcraft and Sorcery, the Westfjords Heritage Museum, the White-Tailed Eagle Center and the Icelandic Sea Monster Museum.
+Those looking to examine the region’s history and culture visit the Arctic Fox Center, the Museum of Witchcraft and Sorcery, the Westfjords Heritage Museum, the White-Tailed Eagle Center, and the Icelandic Sea Monster Museum.
+If you need a place to stay, make sure to book a hotel in the Westfjords ahead of time to guarantee you have a room.

 5. The Gem of Iceland - Jokulsarlon Glacier Lagoon